 The Concord Police started their Bike Patrol Unit in 1996 with five patrol officers.
 Since that time the unit has swelled to twelve officers.
 In the last 18 years, the unit has undergone some significant changes by way of uniform appearance, staffing, equipment and deployment.
 Even with all this change, grounding in the ideals of Community Policing has remained constant for the Bike Patrol Unit.

 The CPD Bike Unit has been utilized during foot races, parades, civic demonstrations, community events, traffic enforcement objectives and neighborhood crime prevention initiatives.

-In 2012, under the direction of Chief John Duval, the emphasis was to improve the overall functionality of the Bike Patrol Unit by:
+Since 2012, the emphasis was to improve the overall functionality of the Bike Patrol Unit by:

-During the summer of 2012, the Concord Police received a number of complaints from citizens in the south end regarding varied criminal activity occurring in their neighborhoods.
-The CPD Bike Unit was deployed using enhanced enforcement initiatives in the affected areas.
+During the summer of 2013, the Bike Unit continued to address complaints from citizens in the south end regarding various criminal activity occurring in their neighborhoods.
+Additionally, the CPD Bike Unit was instrumental in addressing ongoing camping and trespassing issues in the downtown areas of the City.
+The Unit was deployed using enhanced enforcement initiatives in the affected areas.
 These deployments proved to be effective enforcement tools which led to the immediate arrest of offenders.
 These deployments had a direct impact on the deterrence of criminal activity in those areas and positive feedback from citizens.

-The City of Concord was granted the bronze star for being a bicycle friendly community in 2010 by the League of American Bicyclists.
-Having law enforcement involved in the community's bicycling programs, along with enforcement efforts is one of the five judgment criteria in being considered for this award.
-We look forward to continuing this tradition.
+The City of Concord was granted the bronze star for being a bicycle friendly community by the League of American Bicyclists.
+Having law enforcement involved in the community's bicycling programs along with enforcement efforts is one of the five judgment criteria in being considered for this award.
+The Department looks forward to continuing this tradition.